-My goal with this blog is to publish posts on life, leadership and the happenings at Oak Ridge Baptist Church (my church).
+My goal with this blog is to publish posts on life, leadership and the happenings at Oak Ridge (my church).
 I plan to post something every few weeks so please SUBSCRIBE if you want to receive them by email.

+I was born and raised in Fort Worth, Texas.
 Like so many other American families, we had the unfortunate experience of an unwelcome stranger who entered our home and wreaked havoc on our family – DRUGS.
 Drugs affected nearly every aspect of our home.
 When I was in the 8th grade my mother began attending a support group for parents of drug abusers.
 Wanting to break away from the pathway of drugs, I started attending the group for kids and soon found myself totally immersed in their 12 Step Program.

 My early Christian journey could properly be described as a bottle-rocket experience.
 I started off totally on-fire and unstoppable, but after about 3 years I began drifting away from God.

-I eventually dropped out of high school and after a very short stint in the construction industry, I decided to return to school.
-I attended DeVRY Technical Institute and graduated in 1985.
-I was offered a position with Amdahl Corporation as a Field Engineer working in Tulsa, OK.
-I wanted to be successful in the business world and make a lot of money!
-Thankfully, God had other plans.
+I eventually dropped out of high school and after a very short stint in the construction industry, I decided to return to attended DeVRY Technical Institute.
+I graduated in 1985 and was offered a position with Amdahl Corporation as a Field Engineer working in Tulsa, OK.
+I wanted to be successful in the business world and make a lot of money; thankfully, God had other plans.

-Living away from all my friends and family, I had a lot of time alone to reflect on life.
+Living away from all my friends and family, I had a lot of time alone to reflect on my life.
 That is when God began working on my heart.
 I knew I had drifted far away from Him, but I wasn’t sure if I could start fresh.
 I needed His forgiveness.
-And He directed me to a Christian concert (ok, it was Whiteheart for inquiring minds) where I recommitted my life to Christ.
+A friend invited me to a Christian concert (ok, it was Whiteheart for inquiring minds) where I recommitted my life to Christ.

 In December, 1985, following a business dinner, I went home to my apartment exhausted from a long day and expected to pray a simple goodnight prayer.
 However, God had other business.
 Though I cannot fully explain what occurred that night – I do know beyond a shadow of a doubt that He called me to become a pastor.

-Following graduation, I was called to pastor a church that had gone through a near-death experience: Oak Ridge Baptist Church in Salisbury, Maryland.
-I started as a bi-vocational pastor, continuing my job as a computer systems engineer, but God quickly grew the church and I left the computer industry in 2003.
+Following my graduation in 1999, I was called to pastor a church that had gone through a near-death experience: Oak Ridge Baptist Church in Salisbury, Maryland.
+I started as a bi-vocational pastor, continuing my job as a computer systems engineer, but God quickly grew the church and I finally left the computer industry in 2003.